 If you are interested in applying for this role, we ask that you please refer to the eligibility criteria set out below and following the application procedure set out below:

-- Must be a student who has been provisionally accepted or submitted an application to pursue a postgraduate qualification in Economics at the University of Cape Town in 2021.
+- Must be a student who has been provisionally accepted or submitted an application to pursue a postgraduate qualification in Economics at the University of Cape Town.
 Please note that should you be accepted, this opportunity cannot be held for a future year.

 - Excellent academic results in your previous qualification.